sizovs/PipelinR/README.md

 }
 ```

-If a command has nothing to return, a built-in `Voidy` type.
+If a command has nothing to return, use a built-in `Voidy` return type.

+#### ✅ Command Handlers

-- **Command.Handler** encapsulates command handling logic.
+**Command Handlers** encapsulate command handling logic.
 Every command must have a matching handler.
-For example `PingHandler`, `CreateAUserHandler`, `SendEmailHandler` are command handlers.
+You create a handler by implementing `Command.Handler` interface.

 - **Pipeline** receives a command, sends it through a sequence of `PipelineStep`s and finally invokes the matching command handler.